Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/08-delete.md

 			'Authorization': accessToken
 		}
 	})
-		.then(response => {
+		.then(response => { //3
 			console.log(response);
+			fetchAllFromAuthRoute()
 		})
 }
 ```

 ### Analysis
 This method is simple so far.
 Let's do two simple explanations.
-1. Again we add the correct id number.
-Our endpoint requires an id number.
+1. Again we get the id number submitted by the user and passes it into the url via a template literal.
 2. Our HTTP verb is DELETE in this case, so we use the `DELETE` method.
+3. We print the response to the console and also run the `fetchAllFromAuthRoute` function again, which will print all remaining items for our user to the console.

 <hr />

 ### Test
 1. Run the client and server.
-2. Press the `Delete` button.
-3. Then, press the `Get Single Item` button from Step 10.
+2. Run Step 8 first to print the current contents of the database to the console.
+This will show you the `id` value for each item.
+3. Enter the `id` number for the entry you want to delete into the field in step 12, then click `Delete Single Item`.
 4. You should see the following response:
 ![screenshot](assets/08-delete.PNG)
-5. Notice that the item is now showing as NULL.
-Why?
-Because it no longer exists in the database.
+5. You can see both the response to the `DELETE` request and the contents of the database after the item was deleted.
+Refresh your database to make sure that it worked properly.